Learning Optimal Classification Trees Robust to Distribution Shifts: Solution Method

+Solving problem~\eqref{eq:cost_perturb2} can be done efficiently, noting that the problem decomposes by datapoint and feature.
+For any fixed sample~$i$ and feature~$f$, determine upper and lower bounds on $\xi_f^i$ by iterating on the nodes of the decision path associated with decision cut-set~$\bar{\mathbf{q}}^i$ and imposing either the first or second constraint on $\xi_f^i$ depending on whether the datapoint is routed left or right; subsequently, determine the value of $\xi_f^i$ from the resulting interval that minimizes $|\xi_f^i|$.
+Problem~\eqref{eq:cost_perturb2} is infeasible if no~$\xi_f^i$ satisfies the upper and lower bounds.

-Let~$\psi^i$ be the minimum cost of~\eqref{eq:cost_perturb2} across all possible decision cut-sets.
+Let~$\psi^i$ be the minimum cost of~\eqref{eq:cost_perturb2} across all possible decision cut-sets that have value~0 (i.e., decision cut-sets associated with decision paths that misclassify~$i$).
 Once~$\{\psi^i\}_{i \in \sets I}$ has been obtained, we can impose the constraint in~$\Xi$, see~\eqref{eq:generalUncertainty}, which caps uncertainty to a budget~$\epsilon$.
 Recall that~$\psi^i$ denotes the smallest cost of perturbation to misclassify sample~$i$.
 Thus, the worst-case set of samples to perturb can be obtained by sorting all non-zero~$\psi^i$ in non-decreasing order, performing the perturbations in this order until the budget~$\epsilon$ is saturated.
 These perturbations define~$(\mathbf{\tilde q},\boldsymbol{\tilde \xi})$, where~$\mathbf{\tilde q}$ is the collection of decision cut-sets for the decision paths of every sample after perturbation, and~$\boldsymbol{\tilde \xi}$ is the collection of perturbations made (with any unperturbed samples~$i$ after the budget is saturated having perturbation~$\boldsymbol{\tilde{\xi}^i} = \boldsymbol{0}$).
 The solution~$(\mathbf{\tilde q},\boldsymbol{\tilde \xi})$ then defines the constraint